-Welcome to the tmsh wiki! tmsh is an exciting new way to create
+Welcome to the tmsh api section! tmsh is an exciting new way to create

 commands and automate tasks via the CLI on your BIG-IP.
 By making use